Asymptotic Analysis via Stochastic Differential Equations of Gradient Descent Algorithms in Statistical and Computational Paradigms: Stochastic gradient descent via stochastic differential equations for stochastic optimization

-\begin{remark} Theorem \ref{thm4} indicates that sequences $x^m_k$ generated from the stochastic gradient descent algorithm (\ref{min-GD3}) can be very close to the continuous curves $X^m_\delta(t)$ and $\check{X}^m_\delta (t)$ governed by (\ref{GD-stoch1}) and (\ref{GD-stoch2}), respectively, and with proper choices of $(\delta, m, n)$ we can make the empirical process $x^m_\delta(t)$ for $x^m_k$ to share the same weak convergence limit as the continuous curves $X^m_\delta(t)$ and $\check{X}^m_\delta (t)$. \end{remark}
+\begin{remark} Theorem \ref{thm4} indicates that sequences $x^m_k$ generated from the stochastic gradient descent algorithm (\ref{min-GD3}) can be very close to the continuous curves $X^m_\delta(t)$ and $\check{X}^m_\delta (t)$ governed by the stochastic differential equations (\ref{GD-stoch1}) and (\ref{GD-stoch2}), respectively, and with proper choices of $(\delta, m)$ we can make the empirical process $x^m_\delta(t)$ for $x^m_k$ to share the same weak convergence limit as the continuous curves $X^m_\delta(t)$ and $\check{X}^m_\delta (t)$.
+The results allow us to study discrete algorithms by analyzing their corresponding continuous stochastic differential equations and their relatively simple weak limit. \end{remark}

 \begin{remark} We may consider stochastic gradient descent with momentum and/or diminishing learn rate and obtain the corresponding stochastic differential equations.
-For example, $\delta$ in (\ref{min-GD3}) can be replaced by diminishing learning rate $\delta_k = \eta k^{-\alpha}$ for some $\alpha \in (0, 1)$ and constant $\eta >0$, and the same arguments will lead us to stochastic differential equations like (\ref{GD-stoch1}) and (\ref{GD-stoch2}) with extra factor $(t+1)^{-\alpha}$,
+For example, $\delta$ in (\ref{min-GD3}) can be replaced by diminishing learning rate $\delta_k = \eta k^{-\alpha}$ for some $\alpha \in (0, 1)$ and constant $\eta >0$, and the same arguments lead us to stochastic differential equations like (\ref{GD-stoch1}) and (\ref{GD-stoch2}) with extra factor $(t+1)^{-\alpha}$.
+For the momentum case, we need to add an extra linear term in the drifts of $X^m_\delta(t)$ (or $\check{X}^m_\delta(t)$).
+For example, we consider stochastic gradient descent with momentum,